jku-win-dke/AISA-XMI-Mapper/README.md

 		</selection>
 	</configuration>

-a.
-The name of a model can be a arbitrary choosen but should be meaningful because it is used to provide an individual namespace for each model.
-The identifier (URI) of an element is composed of a namespace and its local name.
-The namespace is the combination of the AISA URI and the model name, e.g. http://www.aisa-project.eu/AIXM/ for AIXM.
-The local name is the element name from the XMI file, e.g. TerminalSegmentPoint.
-The composition of namespace and local name results in URI of the element, e.g. http://www.aisa-project.eu/AIXM/TerminalSegmentPoint for TerminalSegmentPoint.
-For SHACL, we use the same URI and append "Shape" to the local name, e.g. http://www.aisa-project.eu/AIXM/TerminalSegmentPointShape for TerminalSegmentPoint.
+1. The type of a model determines the plugin used for mapping.
+If no plugin is specified or a plugin with the provided name does not exist, the plugin for plain UML class diagrams is used.

-b.
-The location/name of a model's XMI file can be an absolute reference to an XMI file anywhere in the system.
-It is, however, recommended that the XMI file is in the input folder of the mapper's folder such that the reference is just "input/<fileName.xmi>".
+2. The location/name of a model's XMI file can be an absolute reference to an XMI file anywhere in the system.
+It is, however, recommended that the XMI file is in the input folder of the mapper's folder such that the reference is just "input/<fileName>.xmi".

-c.
-The classes to-be mapped are a subset of the whole model.
+3. The selected classes are a subset of a model.
 By default, the configuration file contains all classes from AIXM and FIXM selected from the comprehensive example.

+Additional configuration files can be added without changing existing ones.
+However, the mapper can only consider one configuration file.
+Make sure that the reference to the to-be used configuration file is correctly set in the main module "mapper.xq" (variable $config).

+## 3. Extractor

+The mapper passes the model and selected classes to the extractor-module to extract the to-be mapped subset.
+The extractor-module selects the follwing data as a subset:

+1. The selected classes
-Based on the class selection the following elements are mapped: c1.
-The selected classes. c2.
-Connections only between c1 (except dependencies). c3.
-Association classes only between c2. c4.
-Super classes of c1 and c3 (and their super classes and so forth). c5.
-Attribute classes of c1, c3, c4 (and their super classes and their attribute classes and so forth)
+2. Connections only between 1. (except dependencies)
+3. Association classes only between 2.
+4. Super classes of 1. and 3. (as well as their super classes and so forth)
+5. Attribute classes of 1., 3. and 4. (as well as their super classes and their attribute classes and so forth)

-### 2.2.
-Models

-For each model listed in the configuration file a XMI file conforming the semantic and syntactic requirements (1.1 and 1.2) must be provided at the referenced location.

-## 3. Mapping

-The selected subset of the models is mapped to RDFS and SHACL.
-The mapper is realized as a set of XQuery modules which can be executed using a XQuery processor complying to the XQuery W3C standard, e.g. BaseX.
-In order to execute the mapper with a given configuration, the "xmiMapper.xq" file needs to be executed.
-Optionally, the reference to the configuration file can be changed in line 8.

-Before actually starting the mapping, the mapper extracts and stores the subset of the models in an additional XMI file.
-The new file is located in the output folder with the name "subset.xmi".

-### 3.1 RDFS

-### 3.2 SHACL
+The subset of a model is returned to the mapper.

-## 4. Output
+## 4. Plugins

-The output of the mapper is provided in the output folder within the folder of the mapper.
-The output consists of the subset (XMI) file, RDFS (XML) file and SHACL (XML) file.
+After the subset of a model is returned to the mapper, the mapper delegates the mapping process to the corresponding plugin.
+A plugin has the task to map given data to RDFS/SHACL according to the semantics of the plugin's UML diagrams.
+For example, stereotypes or attributes may have different meanings in different models.
+By default, the following plugins are available:

+1. AIXM 5.1.1
+2. FIXM 3.0.1 SESAR
+3. Plain (no consideration of stereotypes)

+Currently only the plugin "aixm_5-1-1" for AIXM 5.1.1 is realized.
+In future releases plugins for FIXM 3.0.1 SESAR and for plain UML class diagrams are planned.

+The mapper can simply be extended by adding new plugins as XQuery modules to the plugin folder and by adding them to the plugin-choice in the main module "mapper.xq".
+A new plugin may be useful, if a model to-be mapped uses stereotypes differently than AIXM 5.1.1, FIXM 3.0.1 or plain UML.
+In addition, a new plugin may also be useful, if an existing plugin needs to be adapated, e.g. different namespace or new meaning of a stereotype.
+It is recommended to also provide a documentation for each plugin in the plugin folder following the guidelines.

+The resulting RDFS/SHACL is returned to the mapper

+## 5. RDFS/SHACL

+After the RDFS/SHACL mapped by a plugin is returned to the mapper, it is written to a file in the output folder.